Mar 2009 - Aug 2014 Doctor of Philosophy, School of Psychology, University of Sydney (USyd)

 Mar 2003 - Oct 2006 Bachelor of Science with Honours in Psychology, USyd

-Dr Ben Smith is the Co-Deputy Director of CONCERT, the Centre for Oncology Education and Research Translation at the Ingham Institute and University of New South Wales.
+Dr Ben Smith is a Senior Research Fellow and Cancer Institute NSW Career Development Fellow.
 Ben’s research aims to ensure equitable access to high quality evidence-based psychosocial cancer care for all people living with cancer.
-He has a particular interest in fear of cancer recurrence, digital health interventions and underserved populations impacted by cancer, such as culturally and linguistically diverse (CALD) communities.
+He has a particular interest in fear of cancer recurrence, digital health interventions and underserved populations impacted by cancer, such as culturally and linguistically diverse (CALD) and First Nations communities.

 Grants (Total $5,772,158; $1,000,062 as CI)

 iConquerFear: Demonstrating the potential of an online treatment for fear of cancer recurrence.
 Smith AB, Bamgboje A, Girgis A, Butow P, Klein B, Salter M. Ingham Institute Breast Cancer Research Grant 2019; $49,968.

 Fear of Cancer Recurrence.
 Dam Lyhne J, Jensen L, Fink P, Frostholm L, Smith AB, Rix B. Trygfonden Living With Chronic Illness 2020.
 500,000 Danish krone (approx. $100,000).